Caff1982/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 `Which audit procedure is most effective in testing credit sales for overstatement?` `Vouch a sample recorded sales from the sales journal to shipping documents.`

-#### Q37.
-What is the formal method of analysis applied by management to identify appropriate cost drivers and effects on the costs of production?

-- [ ] profitability analysis
-- [ ] cost-benefit analysis
-- [ ] life-cycle costing
-- [ ] activity analysis

-I put cost-benefit analysis, but I'm not sure.
-I think it could be life-cycle costing as well.

 #### Q38.
 When independent auditors are able to maintain their actual independence, it is referred to as independence in \_\_\_\_.

 - [x] fact